jacquelinel33/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 ## 8. How many pizzas were delivered that had both exclusions and extras?
 Select only delivered pizza's (not cancelled)

-### join the customer and runner table and filter out the cancelled orders
+Join the customer and runner table and filter out the cancelled orders.
 ``` sql
 WITH runner_order_cte AS (
     SELECT